hammerheim-game/hammerheim-rules/3-warbands.md

 Special rules
 Reikland Mercenaries are accustomed to the demands of military discipline and have a strongly developed loyalty between officers and men.
-To represent this, fighters may use their Captain’s Leadership if within 12" rather than the usual 6".
+To represent this, Reikland warbands' _Leader_ ability is increased by 6", stacking with other skills or effects.
-A strong tradition of martial training is also responsible for the high standards of archery amongst the people of Reikland.
-All Marksmen therefore add +1 to their Ballistic Skill, whether they are recruited when the Warband is first formed or added later.
+Furthermore officers among Reikland warbands are well aware of the influence their decisions have upon their soldiers.
+All human heroes in Reikland warbands gain the _Stubborn_ rule.
 Alignment: the Warband’s Alignment may be one of the
 following: Lawful / Neutral, Neutral.